 Celebrating your engagement provides a chance for your families to meet (possibly for the first time) and for the focus to be on you, your partner, your future life together and your thoughts about the wedding.

-From a night out at a restaurant as a couple, to a wild engagement party in a bespoke venue, there are a multitude of ways a newly engaged couple can mark the occassion.
+From a night out at a restaurant as a couple, to a wild engagement party in a bespoke venue, there are a multitude of ways a newly engaged couple can mark the occasion.
 Let's take a look at each one in turn.

 A Quiet Meal for Two

 Celebrating as a couple may sound appealing, and indeed there's nothing to stop you doing just that.
-However, for some couples (particularly the younger ones) there will be more expectation to hold some form of larger soiree to mark the occassion.
+However, for some couples (particularly the younger ones) there will be more expectation to hold some form of larger soiree to mark the occasion.

 If something less elaborate does appeal, our advice would be to keep it quiet and certainly don't announce it as an 'engagement party' as such.
 Labelling your romantic meal as a celebration of the recent proposal will only lead others to wonder why they haven't been invited or, worse still, plan something behind your back much to your horror!

-Having said all that, there will be plenty of time for romantic meals in your future lives together, so if you do wish to mark the occassion, why not take this unique opportunity to do so with a family gathering or something on an even bigger scale.
+Having said all that, there will be plenty of time for romantic meals in your future lives together, so if you do wish to mark the occasion, why not take this unique opportunity to do so with a family gathering or something on an even bigger scale.